Romantic Beaded Heart Earrings Jewelry Tutorial

 Use the pliers to close the eye pin loop by holding the side you opened, reversing the direction of the movement you used to open the loop.

-Note: Opening and closing an eye pin is similar to opening a jump ring.
-To maintain the round shape of the wire loop without distorting it, it should be opened by angling the open half on a vertical plane, rather than by pulling the sides apart horizontally,
+Note: Opening and closing an eye pin is similar to opening and closing a jump ring.
+To maintain the round shape of the wire loop without distorting it, the loop should be opened by angling the two halves of the ring on a vertical plane (one half toward you and the other half away from you), rather than by pulling the sides apart horizontally.

 Complete the Second Dangle